-The CCP Workbook has three parts to help members complete the Continuing Competence Program.
-We’ve included a summary of these parts below:
+The CCP Workbook has three parts to help regulated members complete the Continuing Competence Program.
+We have included a summary of these parts below:

 Part 1 – Practice Profile Reflection